Rodgers-M/sms-management-api/README.md

   "receiver": "the phone number of message reciepient" }
 ```
-**Note Both the sender and receiver contants have to be existing for successful
+**Note Both the sender and receiver contacts have to be existing for successful
 message sending**